We are delighted to be supporting St Luke's Hospice as our Charity of the Year for 2019.

 Their Stepping Stones project is invaluable to children and young people and we are pleased to be supporting the charity, not only with fundraising, but by helping to raise awareness of their services that help so many.

-- Andrew Warlow, who leads our Head & Spinal Injury Claims Unit, is a Director and Trustee of Headway Plymouth, a local charity helping to rehabilitate and support those who have suffered head injuries and their carers who reside in the local area.
+- Andrew Warlow, who leads our Head & Spinal Injury Claims Unit, is a member of Headway Plymouth, a local charity helping to rehabilitate and support those who have suffered head injuries and their carers who reside in the local area.

-- Simon Parford, Partner in the Medical Negligence Department, is a Director and Trustee of Headway Plymouth and the Chestnut Appeal, a local charity promoting awareness of and helping those who suffer from prostate, testicular and penile cancer.
+- Simon Parford, Partner in the Medical Negligence Department, is a Director and Trustee of Headway Plymouth and the Chestnut Appeal for Men's Health, a local charity promoting awareness of and helping those who suffer from prostate, testicular and penile cancer.

 - Samantha Buckthought, Head of the Wills & Trust Department, is an advisor to Plymouth Dementia Action Alliance and is on the advisory board for Veterans with Dogs.